This review has me seeing spots!

 My PLOT RATING is 4 / 10 (2 / 5).
 This story is more driven by the characters than anything.
 Some plot points take far too long to come to fruition, and the movie seems to be going in circles, introducing more characters rather than plot points.
 The beginning is the best part, as well as portions with just the puppies.

 Pongo (Rod Taylor) and Perdita (Cate Bauer) are your basic doting, loving parents that will stop at nothing to save their children.
 They do take a lot of action and are clever in many ways, but nothing really wowed me.
 They are mostly archetypes without much personality, and while they do have personalities, they are basically the same characters as Roger and Anita.

-Cruella De Vil isn’t a villain.
-She’s just an egomaniac and a narcissist.
+Cruella De Vil (Betty Lou Gerson) isn’t really a villain until the last act.
+Really she’s just an egomaniac and a narcissist.
 She comes off as incredibly fake to other characters, and incredibly angry to her henchmen.
 This two-faced-ness is interesting, it layers the character (like fur).
 The most villainous thing about her, though, is that she wants to skin and kill puppies, animals that we all know should only pass on from natural causes.
 She isn’t my favorite Disney Villain though, yet her style and charisma will live on through others…

-Jasper and Horace are your basic ‘fat and skinny’ pair and they barely share a handful of brain cells.
+Jasper (J. Pat O’Malley) and Horace (Frederick Worlock) are your basic ‘fat and skinny’ pair and they barely share a handful of brain cells.
 They’re more repulsive than evil, and man can Jasper make a creepy set of faces.
 They’re sort of threatening, but more annoying and a couple of jerks instead of good characters, more obstacles than characters, really.